y1huac00/SummerProject/README.md

 * Integrate auto ML learning frameworks (now AutoGluon integrated)
 * Create easy to use procedure

+# Development plan

+## Part A: Visualize

+* The ```cm_test.py``` file contains an un-implemented visualize method to show the confusion matrix of classification results.
+The next step is to generalize the function in that file to make it runnable for other classification results.
+The second goal is to make the output confusion matrix more visually acceptable.

+* There is no visualize method for AutoGluon implementation and Yolo implementation.

+* Individual image visualization is not available.
+We can add a new blank area under the image and paste text showing the classification result on it.

+* A visualization for ```classification_result.csv``` could be included.

+## Part B: Evaluation

+* No evaluation method included for YOLO implementation.
+* No evaluation method for AutoGluon result.

+## Part C: Usability
+* The process for include data is hard for non-technical users.
+A click-to-run script is required.

+## Part D: Growth
+* More auto-ml framework could be tested.
+* More object detection method could be tested.
+* Future direction of the project should be more focus on object detection.

 # Start running
 Following is a guide for you to start running using the sample foram dataset.
 The project is tested under following setup: